masternodeh/0-docs/docs/relay/relaylaunch.md

 How and when still to be announced.

-Long term holders of the $ZERO token will be also rewarded for their loyality: The how and when, still to be announced
+Long term holders of the $ZERO token will be also rewarded for their loyalty: The how and when, still to be announced

 ### Tokenomics